Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Poor optimization can result in code issues including memory leaks and potentially fatal errors.

+*Important Note: iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that use too much.*

 ## Class Learning Objectives/Competencies (5 min)

-1. Be able to explain and to demonstrate knowledge of how:
-- memory management works in Swift, including when and why to use Strong, Weak, or Unowned
+1. Be able to explain how memory management works in Swift, including when and why to use Strong, Weak, or Unowned
+2. Recognize strong reference cycles (retain cycles)
+3. Demonstrate knowledge of:
-- to recognize strong reference cycles (retain cycles) and how to use weak references to break them
+- how weak references can be used to break reference cycles
 - to use built-in tools and techniques to find memory leaks caused by retain cycles

 ## Initial Exercise (10 min)

-In Pairs, discuss the following interview questions:
+In Pairs, discuss how you would respond to these iOS interview questions:

-1. When and why would you use the keyword weak?
+1. When and why would you use the keyword **weak**?
 2. What is a retain cycle?
 Can you give examples of when a retain cycle might occur?
 3. In Swift, memory management for value types is the same as memory management for reference types ?
 4. Is the default attribute for properties declared as @IBOutlets weak or strong?
 Why?